-In our newest art for kids activity, we’ll be using crayons and sandpaper to create!
-The sandpaper will be used as the canvas for our crayon artwork, and then we’ll turn the finished drawings into sun catchers!
+In our newest art for kids activity, we’ll be creating art using sandpaper as the canvas.
+You can even take the project a step further and use an iron to turn the finished crayon drawings on sandpaper into sun catchers!

 I’m so thrilled to be teaming up again with some super creative bloggers in the Easy Art Projects for Kids Series!
 Our last post in the series was Splatter Paint & Tape Resist Art!
 This week we’re focusing on crayon art.
 Be sure to check out all the fun crayon art projects for kids shared by the other participating blogs.
 I’ve included their links at the end of this post!
-(This post contains affiliate links.
-Thank you so much for your support!)
+(This post contains affiliate links.)

 Art for Kids Using Crayons and Sandpaper